rdbende/Azure-ttk-theme/README.md

 ## Bugs
 - Tk isn't really good at displaying `png` images, so if your program is laggy with the theme, please check out the [gif-based branch!](https://github.com/rdbende/Azure-ttk-theme/tree/gif-based/)
-- When you change the theme, the window resizes.
+- If your app has a treeview widget, and you change the theme the window will expand horizontally.
 This is a quite strange bug that applies to all ttk themes.

 If you scrolled down here, please check out my other themes!
 - [Sun Valley ttk theme](https://github.com/rdbende/Sun-Valley-ttk-theme) a theme that looks like Windows 11!